 Keurig is a smart company, and it’s always known how to find its way in the new and ever-changing trends.
 The proof for that is its enormous popularity among people from everywhere around the world.
 One could easily argue that the company doesn’t just blindly follow trends, but that it creates them too.
 Being successful in these two things takes a lot of effort and changes to the products, and this is exactly what Keurig’s 2.0 coffee makers are about: changes that reflect the trendy needs of Keurig’s customers.
 Contrary to the expectations, however, this doesn’t seem to affect the popularity of the classic 1.0 series.
-That said, we had to do our research and find out why.
+That said, we had to do our research and find out why this is the case, so that we can help you decide which Keurig coffee maker to buy.
 The way to do this was by comparing the Keuring 1.0 and 2.0 series.

 - Predominantly brew 6, 8, and 10 cups of coffee at once

 - Work with both K-Cups and third-party pods

 - Indicators for the end of the brew process

 Give you a greater choice in coffee pods